Where and How to Volunteer on Maui: Help Maui Recover

 Grassroots Organizations

-Hungry Heroes Hawaii– Serving 3,000 meals per day, providing supplies, and restoring communities with healthy meals, supply chains, and kitchens.
+Hungry Heroes Hawaii– Preparing and serving nourishing meals to the unsheltered and displaced from multiple community kitchens and partner restaurants, providing supplies, and restoring communities with healthy meals, supply chains, and kitchens.
 Volunteering right now includes preparing and delivering meals.

 • Website: HHHMaui.org

-• Partnered with the Chef Hui – providing restaurant-quality meals for delivery
+• Partnered with the Chef Hui – providing restaurant-quality meals for delivery, students, and displaced families

 Pacific Birth Collective– Connecting displaced expecting moms and families with young children with resources.
 If you are a birth worker or provide pre- and postnatal care, they could use your help!